ioBroker/ioBroker.javascript/docs/en/javascript.md

 }
 ```
 This code searches in channels.
-Find all channels with `common.role="switch"` and belongs to enum.rooms.Wohnzimmer.
+Find all channels with `common.role="switch"` and belongs to `enum.rooms.Wohnzimmer`.
 Take all their states, where id ends with `".STATE"` and make subscription on all these states.
 If some of these states changes the callback will be called like for "on" function.